BxCppDev/Bayeux/README.rst

 The authors gratefully thank the following persons for their direct or indirect contributions to the Bayeux library:

-* Vladimir  Tretyak  is  the  author of  the  original  *Genbb/Decay0* generator (written in  Fortran 77) from which  a significant portion of the Bayeux/genbb_help module is derived.
+* Volodymyr  Tretyak  is  the  author of  the  original  *Genbb/Decay0* generator (written in  Fortran 77) from which  a significant portion of the Bayeux/genbb_help module is derived.
 * Christian Pfligersdorffer  is the author of  the Boost/Serialization